swmedhyg/flye-medaka_shell-script/README.md

 ### How to install

 For this script, we used conda environments.
-Therefore we recommend to install Flye and Medaka in conda enviroments according to theier web pages.
+Therefore we recommend to install Flye and Medaka in conda enviroments according to theier GitHub pages.

-Information on how to install and modify the Flye command line: https://github.com/mikolmogorov/Flye?tab=readme-ov-file

-Information on how to install and modify the Medaka command line: https://github.com/nanoporetech/medaka
+Flye:
+https://github.com/mikolmogorov/Flye?tab=readme-ov-file

+Medaka:
+https://github.com/nanoporetech/medaka

 ### How to use this bash shell script